IGNATIAN FAMILY TEACH-IN FOR JUSTICE

 SPRING BREAK JERUSALEM FARMS IMMERSION

 This service-retreat is focused around four cornerstones of prayer, community, service, & simplicity.
 Through these, you will experience discussions and hands-on work relating to social justice concerns, sustainability, and direct service with our neighbors.
 At the beginning of the week, students are introduced to the principles of Catholic Social Teaching through an interactive discussion.
 It is from these principles that we form our community and respond and act to serve in the surrounding community.
 Simplicity is found in all the work we do; working the earth in our gardens, and with our hands as carpenters.
 Finally, volunteers learn about the importance of sustainability and stewardship of our earth.
-Interested students and their parents are invited to join us for an informational meeting in early November.
+Interested students and their parents are invited to join us for an informational meeting in mid-September.